-- A. The purpose or use shall be consistent with philosophy and programs of the district; - B. The district shall assume only a minimum financial obligation for installation, maintenance and operation; - C. The equipment shall be free from health and/or safety hazards; and - D. The equipment shall be free from a direct or implied commercial endorsement.
+- A. The purpose or use shall be consistent with philosophy and programs of the district; - B. The district shall assume only a minimum financial obligation for installation, maintenance and operation; - C. The equipment shall be free from health and/or safety hazards; - D. The equipment shall be free from a direct or implied commercial endorsement. - E. The equipment must meet district standards for the intended use.